Skip to main content

 }

-and then restart prosody, jicofo and jitsi-videobridge2
+Restart prosody, jicofo and jitsi-videobridge2 as root.

 systemctl restart prosody